-For those who work 40 plus hours in an office, it becomes more than just a workspace — it’s our main social environment (because where else do we make new friends?) and our home away from home.
-With so much time spent at the office it makes sense that we want to bring our sustainable lifestyle to our professional life.
-Here, tinycaravan has gathered 11 easy ways to green up your office space.
+For those who work 40 plus hours in an office, it becomes more than just a workspace — it’s our main social environment and our home away from home.
+With so much time spent at the office, it makes sense that we want to bring our sustainable lifestyle to our professional life.
+Here, we have gathered 11 easy ways to green up your office space.

 11 Easy Ways To Green Up Your Office Space

-- Choose Reusable Utensils.
+2. Choose Reusable Utensils.
 The next time you have lunch, think twice before you grab a plastic fork from the office cubby.
 At most, disposable plastic utensils will only be used once before they are thrown away.
 Talk about wasteful!
-Commit to use a reusable utensil that can be washed and used again, and again.
+Commit to using a reusable utensil that can be washed and used again, and again.

-- Green Up Your Stationery.
-Hard to believe how much waste we produce from a day at the office.
+3. Green Up Your Stationery.
+It’s hard to believe how much waste we produce from a day at the office.
 Ink cartridges, pens, paper, post-its, and paper clips — among other things — don’t have to contribute negatively to the environment.
 Below is a short list of websites of items you can either refill, reuse, or recycle:

 - Eco-Friendly Stationery